 FUN FACT: Patty & Mildred Hill of Louisville KY wrote the most recognized song in the English Language "Happy Birthday to You".

 4. Louisville is Known for its Bourbon!

 Did you know that Louisville is responsible for 95% of the world's supply of Bourbon?
 Kentucky is well-known worldwide as the birthplace of Bourbon.
-When moving to Louisville, be sure to learn all about the history of Bourbon in the Bluegrass state by visiting the many different tours around the city and embark in the historical heritage of Kentucky's past roots.
+When moving to Louisville, experience the history of Bourbon in the Bluegrass.
+Visit the many different tours around the city and embark on the historical heritage of Kentucky's past roots.
 Visit the Kentucky Bourbon Trail.

 In 1964 Congress declared Bourbon, America's only native spirit.
-There is a very strict guideline for a whiskey to be considered Bourbon.
-The drink shall be a minimum of 51 percent corn, aged in charred new oak barrels, stored at no more than 125 proof and bottled no less than 80 proof.
+There is a very strict guideline for whiskey to be considered Bourbon.
+The drink shall be at least 51 percent corn, aged in charred new oak barrels, stored at no more than 125 proof and bottled no less than 80 proof.